mooperd/equal-experts/README.md

 Currently, this application is deployed to a Google Cloud GKE cluster.
 The standard NGINX ingress controller is being used.
 A wildcard DNS record for `otternetworks.info` is pointing to the ingress controller TCP loadbalancer meaning that no DNS changes are required for spinning up new Review Apps.

+Currently there is no provision for a production deploy but one could easily be added.
+My preferred method would be an simple extra step which is activated by a git tag.